 Our selection criteria for choosing a place to produce crops is based on an analysis of climate, geopolitical safety and cultural incentives in the population to collaborate.
 Our crop product is selected for its ability to reach the global market with a long shelf life, either directly from the tree, or with a simple local value adding process.
 This gives us the ability to package and transport over great distances with poor infrastructure.

-eGro recruited three professional people as partners in the urban areas, merging with and acquiring the skill and staff of a local social enterprise.
+eGro recruited three professional people as partners in the urban areas, merging with and acquiring the skills and staff of a local social enterprise.
 Together with the local farmers and the Ghanaian team, we proceeded to plant 50.000 seeds of chili and eventually planted 25.000 of them in the 16.5 acres of field provided by the farmers.
 Only 1000 survived with one farmer, the rest died before maturing and flowering at the end of rainy season, mainly due to floods and drought.
 We ended up with all the learning we needed about the local weather patterns and farming opportunities and got a meager production of 3.5 kilo, only useful for testing labelling and packaging.

-We have developed an educational module for our field officers, who have been trained by our local agronomist in principles and practices of permaculture and the operations of the company.
+We have developed an educational module for our field officers, who have been trained by our local agronomist Mubarak, in principles and practices of permaculture and the operations of the company.
 They supervise the farmers in establishing and maintaining highly productive sustainable ecosystems.
 These farmers organize in cooperatives where they own the land and we become the buyers of their products.
-Together with the farmers we decide what crops they are producing and we provide them with the materials, capital, and seeds to produce according to our global clients’ demands. eGro become the direct link between the rural farming communities and the large corporate food sector, eliminating the long chain of middlemen.
+Together with the farmers we decide what crops they are producing and we provide them with the materials, capital, and seeds to produce according to our global clients’ demands. eGro becomes the direct link between the rural farming communities and the large corporate food sector, eliminating the long chain of middlemen.

 eGro pays close attention to the introduction of any new element in the community, not only on an economic and productive level, but also considers the social impact that may derive.
 This is why high relevance is given to the understanding of the local context, in order to find the most adaptive solution for the framework eGro works within.
 Consequently, knowledge transfer is entrusted to the Ghana team for two main reasons.
 Firstly, the language barrier may represent an issue in contexts where the education level is low in average and English is not a lingua franca.
 Secondly, the knowledge and awareness of the local context is a fundamental prerequisite for spreading not only eGro’s methods, but also its narrative.

-- Have sufficiently strong seedlings from the nursery to be planted during the rainy season.
+- Have sufficiently strong seedlings from the nursery to be planted during the rainy season

-- Stabilize the transfer of knowledge and quality assurance from field officers to farmers, and their families who work the fields.
+- Stabilize the transfer of knowledge and quality assurance from field officers to farmers, and their families who work the fields

-- Do an ISO standard processing facility for exports.
+- Do an ISO standard processing facility for exports

 - Establish logistics between Ghana and Denmark to successfully ship the first harvest